Dear reader of ADxS.org, please excuse the disruption.

 2.2.4.7.
 Acute and chronic stress suppresses the neurogenesis of cells in the dentate gyrus of the hippocampus

 Glucocorticoids (cortisol), excitatory amino acids and N-methyl-D-aspartate (NMDA) receptors are involved in the impairment of neurogenesis of cells in the dentate gyrus (part of the hippocampus) and in neuronal death due to seizures and ischemia of cells in the dentate gyrus.
-The human hippocampus undergoes selective atrophy in a number of disorders, including those mentioned, accompanied by deficits in declarative, episodic, spatial and contextual memory performance.
+The human hippocampus undergoes selective atrophy in a number of disorders, including those mentioned, supported by deficits in declarative, episodic, spatial and contextual memory.
 From a therapeutic point of view, it is important to distinguish between permanent cell loss and reversible atrophy.49

 2.2.4.8.
 Cortisol increases glutamate effect on NMDA receptors in the hippocampus